24 Simple Habits That Can Improve Your Vision

 Roast some fresh beets for an eye-saving side dish

 Beets get their deep red color from phytochemicals called anthocyanins, powerful antioxidants that protect the smaller blood vessels in your body, including those in your eyes.
-There are actually a lot of health benefits (and some risks) of beets we bet you never knew about.

 Switch to “lite” salt or use spices and herbs instead of salt